Thesis: Philippines

 In the Philippines, a thesis is followed by an oral defense.
 In most universities, this applies to all bachelor, master, and doctorate degrees.
 However, the oral defense is held in once per semester (usually in the middle or by the end) with a presentation of revisions (so-called "plenary presentation") at the end of each semester.
 The oral defense is typically not held in public for bachelor and master oral defenses, however a colloquium is held for doctorate degrees.

 Portugal

-In Portugal, a thesis is examined with an oral defense, which includes an initial presentation by the candidate followed by an extensive questioning/answering period.
+In Portugal, a thesis is examined with an oral defense, which includes an initial presentation by the candidate followed by an extensive question and answer session.

 North America

 In North America, the thesis defense or oral defense is the final examination for doctoral candidates, and sometimes for master's candidates.

 The examining committee normally consists of the thesis committee, usually a given number of professors mainly from the student's university plus their primary supervisor, an external examiner (someone not otherwise connected to the university), and a chair person.
 Each committee member will have been given a completed copy of the dissertation prior to the defense, and will come prepared to ask questions about the thesis itself and the subject matter.
 In many schools, master's thesis defenses are restricted to the examinee and the examiners, but doctoral defenses are open to the public.

 The typical format will see the candidate giving a short (20–40-minute) presentation of their research, followed by one to two hours of questions.

 At some U.S. institutions, a longer public lecture (known as a "thesis talk" or "thesis seminar") by the candidate will accompany the defense itself, in which case only the candidate, the examiners, and other members of the faculty may attend the actual defense.